A Stockholm City Break with Kids

 Visiting Stockholm from April to June

 One of the most pleasant periods to visit Stockholm is April-June.
-Head to Stockholm, one of the best places to go in Sweden, with your kids in late spring, or at the beginning of summer, to take in its fragrant gardens, parks and the vistas of the town from the sea.
+Head to Stockholm, one of the best places to go in Sweden with your kids in late spring or at the beginning of summer, to take in its fragrant gardens, parks and the vistas of the town from the sea.

-If travelling in mid-April, you will see cherry trees blooming, and almost cloying with their fragrance.
+If travelling in mid-April, you will see cherry trees blooming and almost cloying with their fragrance.

 If you travel in June, you will profit from the most pleasant temperatures to bask in its temperate Scandinavian sun and even take a short bath at one of its scenic beaches (if accustomed, the temperature can still give a cold shock to the least prepared).
 Note the season is perfect for a short Stockholm weekend break.